 When the mirror is synced, you can create new clients from it.
 Note that it's important to specify an absolute path:

 repo init -u /usr/local/aosp/mirror/platform/manifest.git

-Finally, to sync a client against the server, the mirror needs to be synced against the server, then the client against the mirror:
+Finally, to sync a client against the server, sync the mirror against the server, then the client against the mirror:

-It's possible to store the mirror on a LAN server and to access it over NFS, SSH or Git.
-It's also possible to store it on a removable drive and to pass that drive around between users or between machines.
+It's possible to store the mirror on a LAN server and to access it over NFS, SSH, or Git.
+It's also possible to store it on a removable drive and to pass that drive among users or machines.

 Verifying Git tags